mauriciofierrom/ruby-training/t1/meta_monkeys/README.md

   ...
 ```

 Now, here things get a turn for the complejo (complex).
-We create our own attribute macros.
-To do it
-we use METAPROGRAMMING.
+We start using METAPROGRAMMING.

 > Abusing metaprogramming can lead to some nasty results that vary from a
 nightmare of an app design, to actual security vulnerabilities.